 Additionally to run all samples you should give write permission to folder /mso/sample (or copy it to your /home folder).
 EMSO needs to create temporary files to open diagram files (.PFD) otherwise EMSO crashes.

-To start using EMSO for all applications you must properly configure the thermodynamic package.
+To explore all potential of EMSO you must properly configure the thermodynamic package.
 Call EMSO and go to “Config” > “Plugins…” and add a plugin called PP and the path to the file libvrpp.so under /usr/local/vrtherm/libvrpp.so as shown in Figure.
 Pressing “Add Plugin” and “Ok”, PP will be shown in “Registered Plugins” section above.
 EMSO will be ready after restart application.